FilipDominec/rp2daq/README.md

 <details>
   <summary><ins>Q: Running my script in Spyder IDE results in device not reporting </ins></summary>

-A: Spyder and probably some other IDEs run a persistent process which blocks the USB port even after your script apparently finishes; you have to explicitly release the port using ```rp.quit()``` at the end.
+A: Spyder and probably some other IDEs run a persistent process which blocks the USB port even after your script apparently finishes.
+Your script has to explicitly release the port using ```rp.quit()``` at the end.
+Or you can manually reset the kernel in the Spyder's Python console, for which there is also an option in the Spyder's Preferences: see tab "Python configuration", uncheck the option "User Modules Reloader".
 </details>